MaddysDaddy/stockLookup/README.md

 2. Please make sure you are using angular/cli 1.6.3 'npm install -g @angular/cli@1.6.3'
 3. Run 'ng build' to build the project.
 4. Run 'node server.js' to start the node server.
+5. Please make sure CORS is enabled in your browser.
 5. Navigate to http://localhost:8000/ to view the application in browser.

+# Notes
+Please view this project in Chrome.
+It has not been fully optimized across all browsers.